Galileo88/Galileos-Planet-Pack/README.md

 * More directory updates to help make the GPP install cleaner and more modular.

-  * Separated planet textures into its own download (GPP_Textures\ ).
+  * Separated all base textures into one directory (GPP_Textures\ ) and its own download to ease the downloads of further releases.
 Will make game load a little slower but will work on Mac & Linux.
+PNG-loaded downloads no longer required.

   * Sifted all celestial configs into GPP_Planets\ .

+  * Altered the GPP_Scatterer\ directory a little.
+Split the sunflare configs into separate files beside the sunflare images.

 * Gave Thalia a chill pill.
-She now burns half as much.
+She now burns half as much in high orbit.

-* Updated resources to possibly be less likely to disappear in certain Hard Mode games.
+* Updated resources to hopefully fix the vanishing Ore problem.

 * Sigma Dimensions:

-  * 2.5x, 3.2x, 6.4x, 10x (real scale), and now 10.6257x (absolute real-scale).
+  * added 10.6257x.

   * Now affects sunflares.